 We will start where you want to start, and I provide a safe and supportive relationship where you can be yourself, talk in an open and honest way, feel heard and understood.

-At times I will challenge what I hear to enable you to reflect, or see things in a different way, yet this will always come from a place of support and genuineness, rather than criticism, judgement or blame.
+At times I will challenge what I hear to enable you to reflect, or see things in a different way, yet this will always come from a place of support and genuineness.

-As a Person-Centred Counsellor, I place an emphasis on feelings and emotions (I trust that addressing feelings and emotions leads to healing and change), and personal development.
+As a Person-Centred Counsellor, I place an emphasis on exploring and working through feelings and emotions because I believe this brings about healing and change.

 Exploring feelings and emotions can be difficult, yet there are many creative ways of doing this, such as through the use of art materials, photos, writing, and even referring to images or metaphors.

-I encourage an environment where you can talk, observe, and listen to one another.
-As the Counsellor, I will listen, respect and respond to everyone's experience, as opposed to 'take sides'.
+I encourage an environment where you can talk, observe, and listen to one another, and I will listen, respect and respond to everyone's experience, as opposed to 'take sides'.

-At the start of each session, everyone will have the opportunity to say what they would like to talk about, and an agenda will be set from this.
+At the start of the session, everyone will have the opportunity to say what they would like to talk about, and an agenda will be set from this.

 To aid communication, I may take on the role of mediator/translator, comment on what is happening in the counselling room, and offer the opportunity to practise the roles of ‘speaker’ and ‘listener’.

 Are you a member of a professional body?